ADHD in boys

 In children with ADHD, several brain regions and structures (pre-frontal cortex, striatum, basal ganglia, and cerebellum) tend to be smaller by roughly 5%.

-ADHD brains have low levels of a neurotransmitter called norepinephrine.
-Norepinephrine is linked arm-in-arm with dopamine.
-The ADHD brain has impaired neurotransmitter activity in four functional regions of the brain.
+ADHD brains have low levels of a neurotransmitter called norepinephrine, which is linked arm-in-arm with dopamine.
+The ADHD brain has impaired neurotransmitter activity in four functional regions.

 1. Frontal Cortex